Subham0207/game-engine/Documentation.md

     6.2 Loading multiple characters.
 To manage and fix textures.
     6.2.1 Found the issue the model has different meshes which use different textures of same type.
 But my engine only allows 1 texture of each type.
     6.2.2.
 I need to use material class.
 So a Model has a array of materials not textures.
 And a mesh can use 1 Material.
 A material has 1 texture of each type.
     6.2.3.
 Now we have 1 material per mesh ( so multiple material per model).
-Although you cannot each of the materials yet; Also I don't process the alpha channel from a texture (IN PROGRESS)
+Although you cannot edit each of the materials yet (PENDING); Also I don't process the alpha channel from a texture (DONE);
     6.21.
 Saving Animations, character, etc...
     6.3 Playing different animation based on player input.
     7. Physics